steinerag/.github/profile/README.md

 ## Interested in working with us?

-We are looking for experienced Fullstack Software Engineers for our greenfield projects:
+We are looking for experienced Fullstack Software Engineers for our greenfield projects with the latest and greatest technologies:

 - [Job Offer](https://swissdevjobs.ch/de/jobs/Steiner-AG-Senior-Software-Engineer)